Improving our Schools

 We must keep the interest rates low on student loans, allowing our graduates to responsibly pay back their student loans.

 It is not just tuition costs that are a concern.
 For the first time in history, college students are graduating with more student loan debt than credit card debt.
 We must keep the interest rates low on student loans, allowing our graduates to responsibly pay back their student loans.
-I voted for the historic decrease in student loan interest rates in 2007 and I will continue to fight to find a long-term fix to keep student loan interest rates low.
+I voted for the historic decrease in student loan interest rates, and I will continue to fight to find a long-term fix to keep student loan interest rates low.

 I’ll keep working to support the best education reforms that improve public schools, make a college education more affordable, and give our teachers high quality pay.